ramanamuttana/quarkus/README.md

 # quarkus
-1) QuarkusBasic is the basic example .
+1) QuarkusBasic are the basic examples .

 # Quarkus and microprofile